-Type of Violation(s) 2010-11 USPAP Citation(s) Examples (also refer to the sanction matr gating circumstances) 1st offense 2nd offense 3rd offense Example #2 Accepting an assignment to appraiser a wetlands area for the EPA without the necessary knowledge or understanding of federal laws and regulations applying to restrictions on the uses of wetlands.
+Type of Violation(s) 2014-15 USPAP Citation(s) Examples SANCTION (also refer to the sanction matrix and aggravating and mitigating 1st offense 2nd offense 3rd offense Example #1 Accepting an assignment to appraise a golf course without having the requisite competency to do so.
+Level III Level IV Level V Example #2 Accepting an assignment to appraiser a wetlands area for the EPA without the necessary knowledge or understanding of federal laws and regulations applying to restrictions on the uses of wetlands.
 Level III Level IV Level V Failure to disclose the lack of knowledge or experience to the client before accepting the assignment.
 Competency Accepting an assignment to appraise a citrus orchard without informing the client that the appraiser has never done anything similar before.
 Level III Level IV Level V Failure to take all the steps necessary or appropriate to complete the assignment competently.
 Competency Example #1 Accepting an assignment in an unfamiliar market without having access to data sources for comparable sales.
 Level II Level III Level IV Example #2 Accepting an assignment in an unfamiliar market where there are several niche markets that would be unknown to anyone outside the area.
-Level III Level IV Failure to describe the lack of knowledge and/or experience and the steps taken to complete the assignment competently in the report.
+Level II Level III Level IV Failure to describe the lack of knowledge and/or experience and the steps taken to complete the assignment competently in the report.
 Competency Accepting an assignment in an unfamiliar market and associating with a local appraiser, but failing to explain the process in the report.
 Level III Level IV Level V Failing to withdraw from an assignment when it is discovered that the appraiser lacks the required knowledge and experience to complete the assignment competently.
 Competency Accepting an assignment with the understanding that the appraiser would be able to retain experts with knowledge and experience in a specific appraisal methodology needed but not being able to retain such experts and completing thee assignment in an incompetent manner as a result.
-Level Iv Level V sc COPE OF WORK RULE Failure to gather and analyze information about assignment elements that are necessary to properly identify the problem to be solved.
+Level Iv Level V sc OPE OF WORK RULE Failure to gather and analyze information about assignment elements that are necessary to properly identify the problem to be solved.
 Scope of Work Example #1 Appraising a property "subject to plans and specifications" for a property under construction when the client wants it done "as is".
 Level II Level III Level IV Example #2 Accepting an appraisal assignment without first asking about all intended users and then failing to meet conditions imposed by those intended users.
-Level II Level III Level IV Failure to determine and perform the research and analysis necessary to develop credible assignment results.
-Scope of Work
+Level II Level III Level IV